CodSeqCP01/codseqcp/README.md

 _OUTPUT_SEQ_TYPE_

- Can either be >cds in which case the pipeline will run augustus on assembled sequences to extract to output sequences with coding potential, or genomic in which case the pipeline will cluster genomic sequences right after the assembly step.
+ Can either be "cds" in which case the pipeline will run augustus on assembled sequences to extract to output sequences with coding potential, or "genomic" in which case the pipeline will cluster genomic sequences right after the assembly step.

  _E_VALUE_